MarceloDeLaBarrera/Python-Script-File-Automation/README.md

 # Python-Script-File-Automation

-_A script to automate the creation of directories, move and rename files._
+_A script to automate the creation of multiple directories, move and rename multiple files._

 _You have to make slight modifications according to your needs if you want to use this script._